 Watch: Shinji Yamasaki And His Love For Suits In 'Remarkable Living', A Singapore Tatler x CNA Luxury TV Series

-The very dapper Shinji Yamasaki, CEO of Re:erth and friend of Singapore Tatler, appears in the second episode of Remarkable Living, a 10-episode TV series that we have collaborated on with CNA Luxury.
-Each episode features lifestyle visionaries, unwavering artisans and their collectors, starting with society doyenne Peggy Jeffs in the debut episode.
+The very dapper Shinji Yamasaki, CEO of Re:erth and friend of Singapore Tatler, appears in the first episode of Remarkable Living, a 10-episode TV series that we have collaborated on with CNA Luxury.
+Each episode features lifestyle visionaries, unwavering artisans and their collectors.
+Society doyenne Peggy Jeffs stars in the second episode.

 An adage that Shinji lives by: “If it doesn’t make you feel like a million bucks, it’s not the right suit for you.”
 They're are not empty words from a man who epitomises the essence of perfect suiting.

 In fact, the 34-year-old owns more than 50 sets of suits, including hand-me-downs from his father Paul Arata Yamasaki.
 These suits are not just any ordinary pieces, he sees them as ‘armour’ that his father used to wear when he travelled to New York for business in the 1960s.

 As Shinji's father was just starting out in his career, he was told by Mr Imada, the president of the company he worked for then that he was too young to deal directly with American businessmen.
 He advised him “to buy the best suit you can buy, and with whatever money you earn.
 Even if you don’t eat, buy the best suit.”

 Later, Paul was told that the Americans had chosen to partner with him in business because he “actually came in wearing a good suit and [was] serious”.
 So he took Mr Imada’s advice to heart and told his son: “A businessman’s suit is his armour; you have to have a proper armour if you’re going to war in business.”